 Edison bulbs and pristine, white, subway tile backsplash.
 Need I say more?
 Probably not, but I’m going to anyway.
 It’s just in my nature.

-Look, if you want to instill the cosmopolitan, worldly feel of a major British city in your basement bar, then you almost certainly need a little glitz and glamor.
+Look, if you want to instill the cosmopolitan, worldly style of major British city vibes in your basement bar, then you almost certainly want to get some glitz and glamor.
 Sure, some of England’s best-known joints are pubs, but that’s not what we’re going for here.

-Sometimes, you just can’t decide on one or two or even three primary materials.
-Honestly, why bother limiting yourself when you can achieve a fantastic basement bar design look by using a whole slew of different properties?
+Honestly, why bother limiting yourself when you can achieve a fantastic basement bar look by using a whole slew of different properties?

-Here, we have concrete, wood, brick, leather, and even a little brass thrown in for good measure, yet somehow nothing feels out of place or extraneous.
+Here, we have beautiful concrete, wood seating, brick walls, leather, and even a brass thrown in for good measure and color, yet somehow nothing feels out of place or extraneous.
 It’s not a miracle — this is simply the effect of marrying multiple components in just the right sequence and amount.

 OMG.
 This is one of my favorites of the entire collection.
 Whether you’re an NHL fan or not, you have to appreciate a rounded bar top.
 And there’s tile literally everywhere — multiple styles!

-If you are a hockey (or other sports) enthusiast, then the dual-mounted TVs and memorabilia on the walls will complete the look and feel of your very own sports bar in your very own basement.
+If you are a hockey (or other sports) enthusiast, then the dual-mounted TVs and memorabilia on the walls will create the look and feel of your very own sports bar in your very own home.

-At last, you don’t even have to leave the house to enjoy the camaraderie of friends and fellow fans.
+At last, you can stay home and enjoy the camaraderie of friends, family, and fellow fans.
 Just call some pals and go downstairs!

-Contrary to popular belief, the bar itself doesn’t have to be the most prominent feature of your basement bar design.
-In fact, a beautiful accent like these crimson glass pendants (Niche Pharos) draw the eye up while also highlighting — quite literally — the bar below.
+Contrary to popular belief, the bar itself doesn’t have to be the most prominent feature of your basement bar.
+In fact, a beautiful accent like the stone walls, these bar stools, and crimson glass pendant lighting (Niche Pharos) draw the eye up while also highlighting — quite literally — the bar below.

 The wedge countertop and reclaimed redwood slats underneath the buffet area contrast expertly with the metal chairs atop dark hardwood flooring.
-Contemporary and industrial all in one go.
+Contemporary, vintage, and industrial style all in one go.
 This design is absolutely a look that will stand the test of time.

 There’s nothing wrong with wanting to go simple.
 Often, simplicity is absolutely the best policy, especially with “extra” rooms like those in the basement.

-With a high-table design like this one, you can use the same wood from your staircase and banister railing to match the bar itself.
+With a high-table l-shaped bar like this one, you can use the same wood from your staircase and banister railing to match the bar cabinetry itself.

-This brings even more comfort and easiness to the entire space along with a perceived sense of overall unity and togetherness.
-Without spending a fortune in the process.
+This brings more comfort and easiness to the entire space along with a perceived sense of overall unity and togetherness.

-Hefty amounts of deep chestnut wood moor this basement bar design in place.
+Hefty amounts of deep chestnut wood moor this basement bar.
 Along with a marble countertop and industrial cloth seats, a full picture begins to emerge from the separate pieces.

 Seemingly simple, this stylish hightop is the result of one central material anchored in place by small finishing touches: beige sackcloth, horizontal backsplash tiling, and glass mirrored bottle shelves.

-Engender a timeless look with all the elegance of a bar in which you would freely enjoy spending each and every single night.
-Luckily, this one’s in your own house, so you can do exactly that.
+Engender a timeless look with all the elegance of a bar in which the whole family can enjoy spending a cozy night.
+Luckily, this one’s in your own home, so you can do exactly that.

-If you want to maximize all of your basement space, a bar provides a great way to make that happen.
+If you need to maximize all of your basement area, a bar provides a great way to make that happen.
 Along these lines, one of the most efficient buffet design configurations is a U-shaped bar.

-This particular shaping lets you use every last inch of the basement room area available by utilizing the area in a highly practical way.
-Not only this, but U-shaped bar designs also have the extra benefit of simply looking and feeling clean all the way around.
+This particular shaping lets you uses the fill basement space available by utilizing the area in a highly practical way.
+Not only this, but this U-shaped basement bar design also has the extra benefit of simply looking and feeling clean vibes all the way around.

 The pure at heart often value clarity at the expense of all else.
 This might sound like the beginning of a horoscope, but if it also seems like you, then take a look at the wonder of glass on glass.

-Within this motif, you can essentially make every surface feel fluid and crystal clear.
+Within this clean and cool vibe, you can essentially make any surface feel fluid and crystal clear.
 The addition of polished white for the cabinetry and a soft tile backsplash furnish the smooth elegance and grace that this space oozes out of its every nook and cranny.